MCZbase/DataShot_DesktopApp/README.md

 In addition, two additional fields that contain structured lists of values can be added (all lower case field names):

-;collectors
+* collectors

-:a pipe '|' delimited list of collector names.  e.g. "R.A.Eastwood|N. Mattoni" ;numbers
+The collectors field can contain a single collector name or a pipe '|' delimited list of collector names.  e.g. "R.A.Eastwood|N. Mattoni"

-:a pipe '|' delimited list of numbers and types, separated by a colon ':', e.g. "1:unknown|52:Species Number"
+* numbers

-Collectors must contain a pipe delimited list of collector names (e.g. "A.R.
-Smith|B.C.
-Jones")
+The numbers field can contain a pipe '|' delimited list of numbers and types, separated by a colon ':', e.g. "1:unknown|52:Species Number"

-Numbers must contain a pipe delimited list of colon separated other_number values in the form of "number:number type" pairs (e.g. "1:Collection Number|5:Unknown".
+The numbers field can contain colon separated other_number values in the form of "number:number type" pairs (e.g. "1:Collection Number|5:Unknown", optionally a list of multiple number:number type pairs separated by a pipe character.

 Order is important.
 The element before a colon will be treated as the number, and the element after the colon will be treated as the number type.
 For example, "351:Species Number|2562:Collection Number" will create two other number records in the expected form, but "351:Species Number|Collection Number:2562" will produce one other number record in the expected form (number=351,numberType=Species Number), but will produce an incorrect other number record in the form (number=Collection Number,numberType=2562).
 The ingest code does not check whether or not you have these in the correct order and will produce bad data if you do not.
-If a pipe delimited numbers element does not contain a colon, then it will be treated as an other number of type unknown (e.g. "3:Species Number|15" will produce two other number records number=3,numberType=Species Number and number=15,numberType=Unknown).
+If a pipe delimited numbers element does not contain a colon, then it will be treated as an other number of type unknown (e.g. "3:Species Number|15" will produce two other number records number=3,numberType=Species Number and number=15,numberType=Unknown, likewise "12" will produce one other number record, number=12, numberType=Unkown).

 Expected values for number type are (case sensitive, arbitrary values are allowed, but these are preferred):
 * Unknown